B.Slade

-Anthony Charles Williams II (born May 16, 1975), better known by his stage name B.Slade and formerly known under the gospel moniker Tonéx (/ˈtoʊneɪ/ TOH-nay), is an American singer, songwriter, multi-instrumentalist, rapper, dancer, producer, and activist from San Diego, California.
-He has gone by various names and aliases, but his primary stage name of choice had for years was "Tonéx".
-In 2010, he began using the stage name B.Slade to rebrand himself.
+Anthony Charles Williams II (born May 16, 1975), better known by his stage name B.Slade and formerly as Tonéx (/ˈtoʊneɪ/ TOH-nay), is an American musician, dancer, producer, and activist from San Diego, California.

 Williams has released several hundred songs on dozens of albums throughout his career, has also produced several others for both gospel and secular artists.
 He has won six Stellar Awards, a GMA Award, and received two Grammy nominations: one for Best Contemporary Soul Gospel Album for his 2004 gold album, Out the Box, and another in 2009 for Best Urban/Soul Alternative Performance for his single, "Blend", from his 2009 mainstream (albeit theoretically Gospel) album, Unspoken.

 Known primarily for his gospel recordings, his musical efforts blend a wide range of styles, including pop, R&B, jazz, soul, funk, hip hop, rock, Latin, electro, punk and trance.
 His primary influences include Stevie Wonder, Billy Joel, Prince, Michael Jackson, Walter Hawkins, David Bowie, and Janet Jackson.
 His distinct sound and eclectic style of music led him to describe his own music as a genre he called "Nureau".

-Life and music career
+Music career

 Early life

 Born in 1975, Williams grew up in the San Diego, California area.
 His father, Anthony Williams, was the Senior Pastor of the Truth Apostolic Community Church in suburban Spring Valley and served as a district elder in the California District Council of the Pentecostal Assemblies of the World (PAW).
 His mother, E. B. Williams, was a licensed minister in the PAW and served the church as an Assistant Pastor.
 Anthony was the youngest of the Williamses’ six boys.
 Gospel music was the preferred choice at home, but other sounds made their way into Williams’ environment.
 His father played saxophone for James Brown and Jackie Wilson, his mother sang in various girl groups, and his older brothers sneaked in funk and R&B recordings at home.
 Deciding early on a musical career, he took the name "Tonex" by the time he was 13, sometimes spelling it "Tonéx"; at the age of 16, he and his parents hired his first personal manager, Benjamin Jimerson (also known as Benjamin Jimerson-Phillips), in 1991.
 Jimerson, who has since become a film producer, stated: "From the first moment I saw Tonex and he sang his first note, I realized I was dealing with a young man destined to become a major celebrity."